Important Notices related to COVID-19, the Governor’s Emergency Declaration and subsequent Commission actions.

-View all Transportation (Motor Carrier) Emergency Orders and Declarations related to COVID-19 here.
+View all Transportation (Motor Carrier) Emergency Orders and Declarations related to COVID-19 and severe winter weather here.

 The KCC has extended the deadlines for the Kansas Lifeline program's recertification and reverification rules for subscribers living on Tribal Lands until September 30, 2022.
 This will allow recently unemployed individuals to apply for the program by submitting an official document, including notice of unemployment benefits to confirm their income-based eligibility for Lifeline support.
 The order is based on FCC's deadline extension pertaining to the Federal program.
 Find out more about Lifeline.